 Tips and Strategies for Getting Ready for the HiSET® Exam

-- what to expect during the overall process, including how to create an account, schedule appointments and get your scores
+- what to expect during the entire process, like how to create an account, schedule your appointments and get your scores

-- the amount of time you get for each subtest
+- the amount of time you'll have to take each subtest

 Below are some helpful tips and strategies to help you do your best on the HiSET exam.